Meet Our Team

 Qualifications:

-• Undertaking Master of Clinical Physiotherapy (Continence and Women’s Health)
+• Master of Clinical Physiotherapy (Mens, Womens and Childrens Pelvic Health)

 Ongoing Professional Development